Showcasing Scotland’s investment proposition | Scottish Government

 Background

+Read the First Minister's speech: Global Offshore Wind Investment Forum: First Minister's speech – 17 March 2025 – gov.scot

-Deputy First Minister Kate Forbes, Acting Cabinet Secretary for Net Zero and Energy Gillian Martin and Employment and Investment Minister Tom Arthur will also take part in the Forum, which has been delivered by Scottish Enterprise.
-Highlands and Islands Enterprise, South of Scotland Enterprise and Scottish National Investment Bank will also take part in the event.
-The UK Government will be represented.
+Deputy First Minister Kate Forbes and Acting Cabinet Secretary for Net Zero and Energy Gillian Martin also took part in the Forum, which was delivered by Scottish Enterprise.
+Highlands and Islands Enterprise, South of Scotland Enterprise and Scottish National Investment Bank also took part, and the UK Government was represented.

 Recent investments made as part of the Scottish Government’s commitment of up to £500 million include: